alwell/Web_Site/index.md

 **GREETINGS** and a **BIG WAVE** to **all SURFERS**.
 We are publishers of Buddhist books and articles.
-Currently we have several books in print (published under the imprint of Zolag) and on our support site thousands of pages of books and articles for free download.
-We also have several unique books on various topics from the 'Abhidhamma', `the theory of buddhism'.
-The aim of these books is to bridge the gap between theory and practice and help to give a precision to the  understanding of buddhism.
+Currently, we have several books in print (published under the imprint of Zolag) and on our support site, thousands of pages of books and articles for free download.
+We also have several unique books on various topics from the 'Abhidhamma'.
+The aim of these books is to bridge the gap between theory and practice and help to give precision to the  understanding of Buddhism.

 ### Books in print